TechInnovatorAI/remix-template/README.md

 This version uses Turborepo to manage multiple packages in a single repository.

-**This project is currently under development.
-Please wait for the stable release before using it in production.
-Please pull updates daily.**
+**While this project is considered stable, it is under constant development.
+Please pull updates daily.
+If you see bugs, please open an issue or report in Discord.**

 [Please follow the documentation to get started](https://makerkit.dev/docs/remix-supabase-turbo/introduction).